-Mission #1 - Loop

-Mission #2 - Sequence

-Mission #3 - Algorithm

-Mission #4 - Variable

-Mission #5 - Conditional

-Mission #6 - Function

-Mission #7 - Debugging

-Mission #8 - Pattern
+Mission #1 - Loop Mission #2 - Sequence Mission #3 - Algorithm Mission #4 - Variable Mission #5 - Conditional Mission #6 - Function Mission #7 - Debugging Mission #8 - Pattern

-4. NEXT STEPS: Have students reflect on the missions and their teamwork by asking them to think and respond to the following questions: "Were there any words that you have learned for the first time today?
+- 4. REFLECTION & NEXT STEPS: Have students reflect on the missions and their teamwork by asking them to think and respond to the following questions: "Were there any words that you have learned for the first time today?
 Did the missions feel like we using coding concepts?
-How did the activity today help you grow in your knowledge of coding?"
+How did the activity today help you grow in your knowledge of coding?" - 5.
+CAREER CONNECTIONS: Discuss: "Did you know that real wizards do exist?

-EXTENSION IDEAS

-- Discuss: "Did you know that real wizards do exist?
 Doing what we just did today?
-They are not called wizards - but computer programmers."
+They are not called wizards but computer programmers."
 Discuss with learners how these wizards must write and give specific algorithms, or instructions, for computers to do what we want them to do.
-Discuss how AI (Artificial Intelligence) may affect computer programming in the future.
-Is AI more intelligent than humans?
-[No.] - Using a class set of laptops or iPads, give learners an opportunity to put into practice all that they learned today by writing their own code.
-Possible sites: code.org or Scratch.
+A computer does not have a brain they use yours!
+Using a class set of laptops or iPads, give learners an opportunity to put into practice all that they learned today by writing their own code.
+(Possible sites: code.org or Scratch).